-Once it’s opened, click “More Details” at the top left hand side on your window.
+Once it’s opened, click “More Details” on the top left-hand side of your window.
 This will bring up a list of all apps that are open on your system.
 Select the app or task (it’s usually an app) and click “End Task”.

 Install Windows Updates

 It’s possible that a new update might have come out since you last updated which would fix your issue.
 You should download and install any available updates for your system to fix this issue, if it’s a software problem that needs updating then you’ll want to do so as soon as possible.

 To check which windows update patches need to be installed, follow the below steps: